-- You are looking for a long-term investment.
-If you want a mattress that is going to last you for a good amount of time, the Casper Wave Hybrid is the better choice.
+- You are looking for a long-term investment- If someone wants a mattress that is going to last them for a good amount of time, the Casper Wave Hybrid is probably the better choice.
 While these are both durable mattresses, the Wave Hybrid should be even longer lasting.
 It features high-grade coils, which should stand up to more use than the support foam in the Casper Wave.

-- You are a larger person.
-If you are on the heavier side, the Wave Hybrid should be the way to go.
-The coils should be able to handle more weight than the support foam in the Wave.
+- You are a larger person- If you are on the heavier side, the Wave Hybrid should be the way to go, because the coils should be able to handle more weight than the support foam in the Wave.
 Larger people and those who need more support should find what they need on the Wave Hybrid.

-- You are a hot sleeper.
-Both of these mattresses shouldn’t sleep too hot, but the Wave Hybrid should sleep even cooler.
+- You are a hot sleeper- Both of these mattresses shouldn’t sleep too hot, but the Wave Hybrid should sleep even cooler.
 The ventilated top layers and the inclusion of latex shouldn’t trap heat.
-Also, the addition of coils allows for air to flow throughout the mattress.
-Hot sleepers should be sleeping cooler on the Wave Hybrid.
+Also, the addition of coils allows for air to flow throughout the mattress, so hot sleepers should be sleeping cooler on the Wave Hybrid.